res3066/ansible_letsencrypt_dns01/README.md

 6) While changes to the CSR will force a certificate reissue, changing the API endpoint will not.
-R implemented code to do this and was ready to merge it in until G pointed out, correctly, that I (being the primary developer) was the only one who flipped back and forth a lot.
+R implemented code to do this and was ready to merge it in until G pointed out, correctly, that R (being the primary developer) was the only one who flipped back and forth a lot.
 So the code to make that happen isn't here.
 If you want to force the certs to renew, --extra-vars "force_cert_renew=true" on the command line (or set the